 - Read the blog post.
 Note, the blog is an executive summary.
 Get the in-depth breakdown from the podcast or video.

 How I Know Travis

 Travis is one of the first people I met out here, thanks to my mentor Charles Roberts.
-At the time, Travis was a hard money lender focused.
+At the time, Travis was a hard money lender focused on fix and flips.
 We quickly became friends and started collaborating together.
 He’s been a great resource for me and clients over the years.
 Plus Travis is an experienced investor: from house hacking a triplex in Aurora new construction development projects.

 Late last year, he made the transition to Renovo Financial, which gave him the opportunity to do both long and short term financing using private money.
 My ears perked up when I heard this, since I’ve been looking for lending products like this.
 Great person + great loan products = no brainer!

 Renovo’s vast product suite of loans means they have something for everyone in the investor space.
 Their clients are strictly investors; they can’t loan on owner-occupied properties.
 They also can’t loan to individuals, only entities.